michalakweb/happytenants/README.md

 <br/>

 ## Future Releases
-* 0.2.3
-    * Allow only registered users to write information to firebase
 * 0.3
     * Mandatory registration, ability to create lists, that are shared within a group
     * private and public routes